 "In the U.S., 91% keep USB drives because they are useful." - Advertising Specialty Institute.

 Check out some more interesting info on flash drives from ASI below.

 TAKEAWAY FROM ALL THIS

 We know first hand how tough making an impression can be.
-We worked really hard prepping our materials for our first trade show appearance, and we can honestly say if it wasn't for our Business Card Flash Drives, we never would have had gotten that many leads.
+We worked really hard prepping our materials for our first trade show appearance, and we can honestly say if it wasn't for our USB business cards, we never would have had gotten that many leads.

 Since then, we've sat with our sales team and educated them about our findings.
-This way, when you contact us in the future and you're attending a trade show for the first time, or you're looking for something different and effective, we'll always recommend Business Card Flash Drives first!
+This way, when you contact us in the future and you're attending a trade show for the first time, or you're looking for something different and effective, we'll always recommend USB business cards first!